Riley-Py/UWaterloo-Work/MSE 211/Week 6/Readings/NIOSH Stress.md

 	- Management actions consistent with organizational values

 #### Stress Prevention and Job Performance
-- Frequency of medication errors in hospital settings
+- Frequency of medication errors in hospital settings declined by 50% after prevention actions were put in place
+- 70% reduction in malpractice claims in settings that implemented stress prevention
+- No reduction in claims in settings that didn't implement prevention activities

+#mse211
+#reading